jina-leemon/CSE15L/Lab_report_2/Lab_report_2.md

 ![Code change diff 2](https://jina-leemon.github.io/CSE15L/Lab_report_2/Lab_report_2/code_fix_2_diff.png)

 **Code change** <br>
-This is the first (and second) code change diff.
-The link to the test file for the failure-inducing input that promted my group to make the change is here: <br>
+The failure-inducing input is a image file that is recognized as a link.
+The link to this file can be found here: <br>

 [failure input: there is no link](https://jina-leemon.github.io/markdown-parser/new-file-2.md)